-Richard A. Bierly, age 60
+Richard A. Bierly, age 61

-Richard A. Bierly was appointed to our Board as of the date of October 6, 2015.
+Richard A. Bierly has served as a member of our Board since October 2015.
 From March 2014 until April 2016, Mr. Bierly served as the chief financial officer of Medivation, Inc., a publicly traded biopharmaceutical company.
-Mr. Bierly will retire from Medivation in July 2016, after which he will remain a consultant until September 2016.
+Mr. Bierly retired from Medivation in July 2016, after which he remained a consultant until September 2016.
 Mr. Bierly served as an executive director in Ernst & Young LLP's Financial Accounting Advisory Services practice for life sciences and other clients from September 2013 to March 2014, where he provided advisory services in connection with finance function transformations.
 From 1999 to 2012, he served in several leadership roles at Johnson & Johnson, including from August 2010 to 2012 as vice president, global finance services, where he was responsible for a New Jersey-based shared services center providing financial accounting services to Johnson & Johnson's U.S.-based operating companies.
 At Johnson & Johnson, Mr. Bierly also served as vice president, finance of Centocor, Inc., and as vice president, finance, of Ortho Biotech LP, both subsidiaries of Johnson & Johnson.
 Mr. Bierly received his Bachelor of Business Administration degree from Pennsylvania State University and is a certified public accountant in Pennsylvania (inactive) and New Jersey (inactive).
+Mr. Bierly currently serves on board of directors of Impax Laboratories, Inc., a publicly held specialty pharmaceutical company.
 Our Board believes that Mr. Bierly's financial acumen and substantial biotechnology industry experience qualify him to serve as a director of our company.

-Christopher Molineaux, age 50
+Christopher Molineaux, age 51

 Christopher Molineaux has served as a member of our Board since January 2014.
-Since 2009, Mr. Molineaux has served as President and Chief Executive Officer of Pennsylvania Bio, a pharmaceutical and biotech industry advocacy organization.
-Prior to joining Pennsylvania Bio, Mr. Molineaux served as worldwide Vice President of pharmaceutical communication and public affairs for Johnson & Johnson.
+Since 2009, Mr. Molineaux has served as President and Chief Executive Officer of Life Sciences Pennsylvania, formerly Pennsylvania Bio, a pharmaceutical and biotech industry advocacy organization.
+Prior to joining Life Sciences Pennsylvania, Mr. Molineaux served as worldwide Vice President of pharmaceutical communication and public affairs for Johnson & Johnson.
 Mr. Molineaux previously served as Vice President for Public Affairs at the Pharmaceutical Research and Manufacturers Association.
 He holds a B.A. degree from the College of the Holy Cross.
 Our Board believes that Mr. Molineaux's substantial pharmaceutical and biotechnology industry experience qualifies him to serve as a director of our company.